 Trauma Leaves Us Uneasy with Vulnerability

-Understandably, knowing that really bad things can happen when we don’t have control often makes us pretty unwilling allow ourselves to become vulnerable.
-Unwillingness to be vulnerable in the immediate aftermath of traumais a normal reaction, but it needs to fade with time.
+Understandably, knowing that really bad things can happen when we don’t have control often makes us pretty unwilling to allow ourselves to become vulnerable.
+Unwillingness to be vulnerable in the immediate aftermath of trauma is a normal reaction, but it needs to fade with time.
 I’ll explain why in just a minute.
 Unfortunately, that doesn’t always happen.
-Not only is the road to vulnerability rocky under the best of circumstances, but up until very recently, showing vulnerability in most cases in American culture has been actively discouraged.
+Not only is the road to vulnerability rocky under the best of circumstances, but up until very recently, showing vulnerability in American culture has been actively discouraged (especially for males).
 That fact has deep implications for the whole of Western culture, because vulnerability is needed to experience other emotions.

 We Need To Be Vulnerable To Be Life Affirming